 You can change the guideline color from the Fonts and Colors page in Tools/Options.
 Look for "Guideline" in the Text Editor category:

-For VS 2017 and VS 2019, the position of guidelines can be overridden via settings in .editorconfig files.
+For VS 2017 and above, the position of guidelines can be overridden via settings in .editorconfig files.

 You can set the guideline style like this:

 As shown, you can have different styles for different file types.
 There are three different drawing styles: